 Additionally, a bitterness or astringency may indicate that the coffee has oxidized.

-How to store coffee capsules to keep them fresh for longer?
+4 tips to store your Nespresso capsules to keep them fresh for longer.

 Even while Nespresso capsules are designed to last, they might spoil rapidly if stored incorrectly.

 You must understand how to properly keep your Nespresso capsules if you want them to last as long as possible.
 It’s not complicated, but the following simple tips below will help you maximize the freshness, and longevity of your capsules: